 The Advisor may be one of the least understood roles in the Title IV process.
 It may be easier, in fact, to understand the role by reviewing what it is not, rather than what it is.
 An Advisor is not a legal representative.
 He or she is not a pastoral caregiver.
 Also, he or she is not someone offering a strategy to enhance a Respondent’s or Complainant’s standing in a Title IV procedure.
-The Rev. Canon Allisyn Thomas of the Diocese of San Diego says there are three basic components of an Advisor’s role.
+The Rev. Canon Allisyn Thomas says there are three basic components of an Advisor’s role.

 An Advisor is appointed and can be supplied to both the Complainant and the Respondent.
 He or she is to assist in explaining the steps and structure of the process and to make sure that the person in the Title IV process understands the canons.
 An Advisor is to perform his or her duties without passing judgment or weighing the merits of the discussion.